melvinvarkey/bigipsecurity/README.md

 #### Description

-An attacker can receive information that a web application is protected by BIG-IP system via HTTP `Server` header.
+An attacker can get information that a web application is protected by BIG-IP system via HTTP `Server` header.
 BIG-IP system uses different HTTP Profiles for managing HTTP traffic.
-In particular, BIG-IP system uses HTTP Profile that specifies the string used as the `Server` name in traffic generated by LTM.
+In particular, BIG-IP system uses HTTP Profile that specifies the string used as the `Server` name in traffic generated by BIG-IP LTM.
 The default value is equal to `BigIP` or `BIG-IP` and depends on BIG-IP system version.
-An attacker can detect that BIG-IP is used in network infrustructure and then know role, type, and version of the BIG-IP system.
+An attacker can detect that BIG-IP system is used in network and then know a role, type, and version of the BIG-IP system.

 #### Testing

 1. Run intercepting proxy or traffic intercepting browser plug-in, trap all responses from a web application.
 2. If possible, log in to web application and inspect HTTP responses.
+3. Send requests using HTTP and HTTPS.
-3. If Server header contains `BIG-IP` or `BigIP` value then BIG-IP is used.
+4. If HTTP Server header contains `BIG-IP` or `BigIP` value then BIG-IP is used.

 The following example shows a GET request to BIG-IP and a response containing Server header inserted by BIG-IP LTM.
  ```
  GET / HTTP/1.1
- Host: x.x.x.x
+ Host: example.com
  ```
  ```
  HTTP/1.0 302 Found